 Every manager knows that employees are going to spend a little bit of the work day dealing with a personal issue.
 But a recent study found that workers spend an average of 3 hours each week handling personal business.

-While managers may look the other way when employees make a few phone calls during the day, the privilege needs to be closely monitored to avoid it being abused, recommends Diane Domeyer, OfficeTeam executive director.
+While managers may look the other way when employees make a few phone calls during the day, the privilege needs to be closely monitored to avoid it being abused;

-“There are only so many hours in the day to meet job requirements and personal obligations, and employers are aware that not all of the work day is spent on business,” she said
+“There are only so many hours in the day to meet job requirements and personal obligations, and employers are aware that not all of the work day is spent on business.

-“The best employers take steps to accommodate the need by staff for work-life balance,” she said, citing work places that provide day cares or services to pick up dry cleaning and run errands.
+“The best employers take steps to accommodate the need by staff for work-life balance,” citing work places that provide day cares or services to pick up dry cleaning and run errands.

 In the survey of workers, differences by gender and age emerged: Women said they take an average of 29 minutes daily to attend to personal tasks during office hours, while men admitted to spending 44 minutes each day on non-work related activities.

 Younger employees also were more apt to take personal time during business hours.
 Survey respondents between the ages of 18 and 34 estimated spending an average of 45 minutes each day on personal pursuits at work, compared to 32 minutes for those between the ages of 35 and 64, and 17 minutes for workers age 65 years or older.

 Robert Boroff Executive Profile Managing Director Reaction Search International

 • Uses over 20 years of industry experience to provide clients with proven recruiting strategies that garner results

 • Leads a team of Executive Recruiters in fulfilling clients important hiring needs in a time and cost-effective manner